-Brandbev S.A.R.L. was incorporated on 27 February 2001 as a société à responsabilité limitée (private limited liability company) under the Luxembourg Companies Act.
+Brandbev S.A.R.L. ("Brandbev") was incorporated on 27 February 2001 as a sociétè à responsabilité limitée (private limited liability company) under the Luxembourg Companies Act.
 Its registered office is located at 5, rue Gabriel Lippmann, L-5365 Munsbach, Luxembourg (tel.: +352 261 596 23).
 The articles of association were published in the Memorial C n°861 on 9 October 2001.

-The articles of association were amended several times and for the last time pursuant to a deed of the undersigned notary on 14 December 2012.
+The articles of association were amended several times and for the last time on 28 May 2015.
 Brandbev is established for an unlimited period.
 Brandbev is registered with the Luxembourg Register of Commerce and Companies under number B 80.984.